TheVeryDarkness/jison/README.md

     | '(' e ')'             {$$ = $2;}
     | NUMBER                {$$ = Number(yytext);} ;
 ```
+See [packages/parser-generator/examples/](packages/parser-generator/examples/) for examples and [scripts](packages/parser-generator/package.json) for invocation.

 ## Example compilation:
 Convert the .jison file to a TS file: